Skip to main content

 await ignite.httpServer({

-exceptionHandlerPath: '#app/http/exceptions/Handler' 👈
+exceptionHandlerPath: '#src/http/exceptions/Handler' 👈

 })